Timeless Farmhouse Kitchen Renovation on a Budget

 So by reusing and repurposing items, we were able to create a Timeless Farmhouse Kitchen renovation for under $1500!

-And now that this kitchen is almost finished – we can’t wait to move down the hallway to our butler’s pantry and to create a custom built food pantry.
+And now that this kitchen is finished, for now – we can’t wait to move down the hallway to our butler’s pantry and to create a custom built food pantry.

 UPDATE!
 Click Here to See Our Pantry Hallway Reveal!